crate-ci/crate-ci.github.io/src/pr/rustfmt.md

   - No other job output will be in here, making it easier to see the results.
 - `rust: 1.24.0`: We run a specific version of Rust to get its version of `rustfmt`
   - Locking down to a specific version is helpful to avoid behavior changes, even if bug fixes, from breaking PRs.
+- `env: RUSTFMT`: This is purely here because Travis will put it in the job summary, making it easier to distinguish this job from others